itristenx/nova-universe/cueit-admin/README.md

 The admin UI lets you search tickets, edit configuration values, activate kiosk devices and manage users from the new **Users** tab in Settings.
 Font Awesome is loaded via CDN in `index.html` to provide icons throughout the interface.

+### Theme

+Design tokens live in `../../design/theme.js`.
+Import from `src/theme.js` to use the same colors, fonts and spacing across components.
+Tailwind and DaisyUI are configured to read from this file so any new pages should reference these tokens.